How do you involve your works council in the transition to a flex office?

 Alaïs

 Are you thinking of implementing a flex office system in your company?
 A wise decision!
 But you need to convince the Works Council that this project respects the health, safety and working conditions of your employees.
-So, how do you go about bringing this transformation to fruition, while looking after the interests of your employees?
+So how do you go about making this transformation a success, while ensuring that it's in your employees' best interests?
 Deskare gives you the keys to successfully involving your Works Council in the adoption of the flex office.

 Include the CSE from the outset of the flex office project